macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 Of course, you’ll be using templates and all the other aspects of Flask covered in previous chapters here.

+This overview should get you thinking about what you will need *your* Flask app to do, and how you will be querying the database, inserting new records, etc.

 For all Python and SQL commands, refer to the links listed under “User’s Guide” in the `Flask-SQLAlchemy documentation <https://flask-sqlalchemy.palletsprojects.com/>`_.

 How to connect a database to a Flask app
 ----------------------------------------

+The first step, assuming you have a database, is getting your app (or a starter script for your app) to **connect** to the database. **Do this first.**

 Here’s a starter script for testing whether you can connect: